danielbarry/telnet-chat/readme.md

 messages get buffered in the kernel rather than user space.
 Ultimately this saves on bandwidth and means that I don't have to implement my own buffering.

+## Building

+**NOTE:** This has been designed and tested on Unix systems, specifically Linux.

+To build, simply run:

+    make clean
+    make

+To run you can use:

+    ./server

 ## Future

 Some ideas about where to take this in the future: